ivanomatteo/laravel-device-tracking/README.md

 If you are using Session Autentication it's possible to add the middleware **IvanoMatteo\LaravelDeviceTracking\Http\Middleware\DeviceTrackerMiddleware** in app/Http/Kernel.php, at the end of **web** group.

-In this way, the device will be checked also for requests **subsequents** to the login request.
+This way, the device will also be checked for **subsequents** requests to the login request.
 **DeviceTrackerMiddleware** will store the md5( $device_uuid . $user_agent ) inside the session
-so the detection will be executed again only if the hash do not match
+so the detection will be executed again only if the hash does not match.

-Following events could be emitted:
+Following events can be emitted:

 * **DeviceCreated**